Atacadão MCP

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly instructs to 'Call this BEFORE connecting to hand the user a one-click link', providing clear when-to-use guidance.
-However, it does not explicitly name alternative tools or state when not to use it.
+Explicitly states 'Call this BEFORE connecting to hand the user a one-click link to the right bank.'
+Provides clear context for use, but does not explicitly exclude alternative tools or name siblings to use instead.
+Keywords being required is emphasized.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.